 Not only are people moving around the city at a dizzying rate, there are around 435 newcomers to Berlin each day and only 327 who have packed up their bags to leave.
 That means over one hundred more people move into the city than move out each day.
 No wonder finding a place to live seems impossible.

 An estimated half a million people living in Berlin come from somewhere outside of Germany.
-That’s right, you and your expat cliques from 185 recorded countries make up about 14% of the city’s population.
+That’s right, you and your expat cliques from 185 recorded countries make up about 14 percent of the city’s population.
 Berlin is truly multi-cultural, with half a million foreigners making a home here.

 This fact is slightly disturbing to say the least.
 On average across Berlin’s innumerable kebab shops, it is said that 950 meat spits are consumed daily.
-Each spit weighs about 63 kg, making that a whopping 60 tonnes of meat being scoffed every day.
+Each spit weighs about 63 kgs, making that a whopping 60 tonnes of meat being scoffed every day.
 It makes you wonder where it all comes from!
-To add to the meat fest, about 70 million Currywursts are gobbled down each year.
-And this is a city with a huge vegan population!
+To add to the meat fest, about 70 million Currywurst’s are munched each year.

 Just to give you a true sense of the size of Berlin and the scale of its public transport system, someone took the trouble to calculate that altogether, Berlin’s buses, trains and trams travel a mega distance each day that is the equivalent of going around the earth 8.7 times.

-Here’s a wacky fact about Berlin – more than 2.9 billion cigarette butts are thrown into the streets each year.
+Here’s a wacky fact about Berlin – more than 2.9 billion cigarette butts are thrown to the streets each year.
 Berlin was considered ahead of its time when it banned smoking in the street in 1848.
-That law has long passed, and now Berlin is actually one of the few cities in Europe where smoking in bars and indoors is allowed.
+That law has long passed, and now Berlin is actually one of the few cities in Europe where smoking in bars and in doors is allowed.